chiahsien/CHTCollectionViewWaterfallLayout/README.md

 ```

 #### Step 3 (Optional)
-If you need to support iOS 4.x/5.x and you have installed [PSTUICollectionView], then you **NEED** to modify some codes.
+If you need to support iOS 4.x/5.x and you have installed [PSTCollectionView], then you **NEED** to modify some codes.

-Quoted from [PSTUICollectionView] README file:
+Quoted from [PSTCollectionView] README file:
 > **If you want to have PSTCollectionView on iOS4.3/5.x and UICollectionView on iOS6, use PSUICollectionView (basically add PS on any UICollectionView* class to get auto-support for older iOS versions)**
 > If you always want to use PSTCollectionView, use PSTCollectionView as class names. (replace the UI with PST)